 Birth Defect Litigation

 A number of drugs, including SSRI’s, have been linked to birth defects such as heart defects, lung defects, undeveloped organs, and facial deformities.
-Many mothers were treated with dangerous drugs while pregnant, causing damage to their children in utero.
-If your baby has suffered birth defects that may be caused by dangerous drug ingestion during pregnancy, you may qualify to seek legal redress.
+Many mothers were treated with prescription medications while pregnant, causing damage to their children in utero.
+If your baby has suffered birth defects that may be caused by prescription medication ingestion during pregnancy, you may qualify to seek legal redress.

 Learn about Birth Defect Litigation